GeoBigData/gbdx-training/task_to_platform.md

 [step 6. register and test your task within a workflow using gbdxtools](#register-and-test-your-task-within-a-workflow-using-gbdxtools)

+## this tutorial..
+- demonstrates how to put a very simple task on the platform, from start to finish
+- presumes user has a gbdx account, has installed gbdxtools including config file, has installed docker, registered for a Docker Hub account, and is familiar with python
+- has previous exposure to AWS, Docker, and GBDX APIs concepts (workflow, tasks, etc..)

 (diagram of platform architecture)
 - platform orchestrates movement and processing of data within AWS